xcap2000/data-tools/doc/Readme.md

 years, one month had 8 million, and some had 0 records, probably not the best field to use but we could split the query by day on this month, skip months with 0 records, and months with less records split every 5, 10, 20 days etc. make the algorithm good enough to do that and to do the counts wisely.
 I call that record distribution by date/during time.

+Allow the application to slow down or speed up according to a schedule, when you are working it does not consume a lot of resources, when you are not it does.
+Create profiles like slow, moderate and fast and play with the following variables:

+concurrent tasks
+local cache of records, 1000, 10000 etc.

+slow
+one task at a time
+cache of 1000

+moderate
+two tasks at a time
+cache of 10_000

+fast
+three tasks at a time
+cache of 10_000

+maybe find another name for slow, moderate and fast. maybe cache is variable, and play only with number of tasks.

+conservative, moderate and aggressive mode names would probably be better.